molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

     - The students also seem to really enjoy cereal bars
 3. Fruits (e.g. clementines, bananas, apples)

 The rest of this guide assumes your breaks will only feature drinks; however, your course’s directors might want you to get snacks for the breaks as well.
 If you need to go get snacks, there’s a Walmart in Falmouth where you can purchase things like bags of chips and granola bars cheaply.
 Note: You can purchase course materials with your allotted ``petty cash,'' which you can obtain from the Homestead Building.
 Talk to Cheryl Gherst for more information.
 Also, there’s a Stop \& Shop in Falmouth where you can purchase fruits.
 Note: I don’t remember if the Walmart had fruits, but I feel like Stop \& Shop is probably a safer bet for those.
 The Stop \& Shop also has lots of snacks available, but when I went they seemed a bit pricier than Walmart (so I’d suggest going to both stores, if you can).
+The Walmart doesn't have any milk (2026), so I found myself going to the Aldis near Kappy's to get fresh fruit and milk.
+This store is also cheaper than Walmart.

 #### Limitations on what you have ready for breaks